-And although you can make this soup in advance, I still like to make it when I get home from work (when the craving hits) and that's why I created this shortcut version.
+And although you can make this easy soup recipe in advance, I still like to make it when I get home from work (when the craving hits) and that's why I created this shortcut version.
 This is THE BEST Italian Wedding Soup!

 Acini de Pepe pasta: is a tiny pasta that is round in shape (like tiny pasta balls).
-You can find it at your local Italian store, online and in some grocery stores.
-However, if you can't find it, orzo, which is a small rice-sized pasta, is a great substitute.
+You can find it at your local Italian store, online and in some cases, at your grocery store.
+However, if you can't find it, orzo pasta, which is a small pasta (rice-sized), is a great substitute.
 Just keep in mind that the cooking time for orzo is a little longer.

 Meatballs: instead of ground beef meatballs, you could lighten this up even more by using ground chicken meatballs or turkey meatballs or use mini meatballs.

 💭Italian Wedding Soup History

 You may wonder where the name Italian Wedding soup comes from?
-The term "wedding soup" actually comes from the Italian language phrase "minestra maritata", which means "married soup," in reference to the flavor produced by the combination or "marriage" of the greens and the meat or the marriage of flavors.
+The term "wedding soup" actually comes from the Italian phrase "minestra maritata", which means "married soup," in reference to the flavor produced by the combination or "marriage" of the greens and the meat or the marriage of flavors.
 Although, it's more accurately translated as “wedded broths.”
 Despite of the name, this soup is not served at Italian weddings.
 Instead, the name refers to the dish’s unique flavors, betrothed as they are blended and simmered, achieving a brothy, meaty tasty union.
 If you want to learn more about the origin of this soup, click HERE or HERE.

 🥗 Side dishes

-This soup is really meal in and of itself, especially if you serve it with bread.
+This easy Italian Wedding soup is really meal in and of itself, especially if you serve it with bread.
 If you want to keep it very WW friendly, try it with my 0 (zero) point Everything Bagel Cloud Bread Recipe.

-It also goes well with salad, such as my Spinach Salad with Honey Lime Cilantro Dressing@ 3WW points on the blue plan.
+It also goes well with salad, such as my Spinach Salad with Honey Lime Cilantro Dressing.

-Refrigeration: Store in a sealed container in the fridge for up to 3 days
+Refrigeration: Store his homemade soup in a sealed container in the fridge for up to 3 days

 Freezing: Once cooled, freeze for up to 3 months in a freezer friendly sealed container.

 If you are looking for a hearty soup that's quick, easy and healthy, you'll love this version of this classic Italian soup.
-And since it's always soup season, dig in because this soup is only 4 WW points on the blue plan.
+And since it's always soup season, dig in because this soup is healthy and Weight Watchers friendly!
 And if don't think you have time for it, think again!
 This soup can be made in 30 minutes and tastes like it took hours.

 Did you make this recipe?
 Please RATE THE RECIPE below

-📋 Easy Italian Wedding soup with frozen meatballs recipe
+📋 Easy Italian Wedding soup recipe (with frozen meatballs)

 - 12 cups water